 They’re also gluten free, Cruelty-free International certified and PETA-certified vegan.

 However, they are really transparent about listing all ingredients along with a parenthetical translation in layman’s terms so you know exactly what’s going on your face.

-About Elate Beauty:
+About Elate Essentials

 Elate strives to make “products that don’t compromise the health of any person, animal or the planet.”
 This means being meticulous about ethical sourcing and business dealings.

 As a company they do use some RSPO-certified palm oil derivatives in their products.
 The derivative(s) they use in their mascara are sourced from both palm and coconut.